lwtan90/wilsonNGS/RNAseq/README.md

 b.
 F2 = FASTQ File Read 2
 ```

+The details on various parameters can be found [here](http://www.usadellab.org/cms/?page=trimmomatic).

 This command trim the reads:
 a. base quality
 b. adaptors / index